What Color Hair Will My Baby Have? (A Guide to Hair Color Genetics)

 Baby hair color is determined by which particular hair color genes are turned “on” or “off”.
 Who the child "gets it from" really depends on the parents’ hair color and a bit of chance.
 For example, if one parent has dark brown hair, and the other has light brown hair, the baby will most likely get their hair color from the parent with darker hair.
 But it is not always so simple.

 Let’s apply what we have learned about genetics to hair color.
 We will use brown and blonde hair in our example and later discuss other common hair colors.

-Generally, dark hair chromosomes are more common.
-Children with two brown-haired alleles will present brown hair.
+Generally, dark-hair chromosomes are more common.
+Children with two brown-haired alleles will have brown hair.
 Children with one brown-haired allele and one blonde-haired allele will present brown hair as well.
 Only those with two blonde-haired alleles will have blonde hair.

 Two Blonde Parents Make a Blonde Baby

 If both parents are blonde, it is possible to have a blonde child due to a recessive mode of inheritance where both parents pass on the blonde gene.

 If one parent is blonde and the other brunette, they might have a blonde child.
 This can only happen if the brunette parent carries the blonde allele.
 If he carries only brown alleles, he can only pass on brown alleles, and they’ll dominate causing his child to have brown hair.

 Looking back at the grandparents (the brunette’s parents), if one is blonde, he surely carries the recessive trait.
 If both are brunettes, however, it is still possible that one or both carry the blonde allele and could have passed it on.